Upgrade Stairs With This Easy DIY

 Finally, vacuum the stairs and put all supplies away.
 You can watch a 90 second YouTube video below that walks through each step.

-And that’s all there is to it.
+And that’s all there is to it to upgrade stairs.
 Overall this is an affordable, and very easy way to give your stairs a facelift.
 As you can see, this is a great project for beginners, or anyone short on time.
 It’s well within reach of most DIY’ers and there are no fancy tools required.
 If you feel that your stairs are are seeing too much traffic and need an update, grab some supplies and give it a try.
 Subscribe for the weekly newsletter for more DIY made easy.